Nowhere to go nothing to do with my time,

 I get lonely, so lonely, living on my own.

-Freddie Mercury (born Farrokh Bulsara, 5 September 1946 — 24 November 1991) was a British Parsinote musician born in Zanzibar, who was most famous as the lead vocalist of Queen.
-A flamboyant show man with incredible vocals, he is perhaps one of the most iconic examples of I Am the Band, although he would be the first to tell you that Queen was a collaborative effort.
+Freddie Mercury (born Farrokh Bulsara, 5 September 1946 — 24 November 1991) was a British singer-songwriter and musician who was most famous as the lead vocalist of Queen.
+A flamboyant showman with incredible vocals, he is perhaps one of the most iconic frontmen in music history, although he would be the first to tell you that Queen was a collaborative effort.

 Freddie's death caused a huge renewed interest and appreciation of Queen, whose albums sold in spectacular numbers.
-In 1992 a tribute concert was held for Freddie to raise money for AIDS research.
+In 1992, a tribute concert was held for Freddie to raise money for AIDS research.
 Several huge pop stars such as Guns N' Roses, George Michael, Annie Lennox, David Bowie and Elton John performed Queen songs that night.
-He remains well-beloved worldwide as a performer.
+He remains well-beloved worldwide as a performer and is widely considered one of the greatest vocalists and live performers of all time for his ability to unify and captivate stadium-sized audiences with his sheer charisma and showmanship.

-He ended at #58 in 100 Greatest Britons.
+He ended at #58 in One Hundred Greatest Britons.
 He is the only person not of European ancestry to make the list.

 For Freddie's copycats in fiction, see also Freddie Mercopy.